|Oracle® Enterprise Manager Ops Center Concepts Guide

 The Oracle Enterprise Manager Ops Center Command-Line Interface (CLI) is an alternative to the standard user interface for Oracle Enterprise Manager Ops Center.
 The CLI can perform many, but not all, of the actions of the standard user interface.

-To support deployment plans, two modes have been added.
+To support deployment plans, two modes are added.
 The deploy mode specifies the contents of the plan.
 The deploy-setup mode identifies the plan and the plan's target.
-Other modes have been enhanced.
-Another mode, credentials, has been added to manage the credentials used in deployment plans.
+Other modes are enhanced.
+Another mode, credentials, is added to manage the credentials used in deployment plans.

-The software is designed to make it easy to monitor and manage a large numbers of assets from a single console.
+The software monitors and manages multiple assets from a single console.
 Monitoring profiles and default policies are enabled as soon as assets are managed.
-Track system-defined parameters for hardware power consumption, hardware status (temperature, fan speed, and voltage), and key statistics for operating systems such as utilization, load, CPU, and memory.
-An administrator can adjust the thresholds that trigger alerts for different severity levels (Critical, Warning, or Informational) based on your organization's policies, or disable rules and alert conditions.
+You can track system-defined parameters for hardware power consumption, hardware status (temperature, fan speed, and voltage), and key statistics for operating systems such as utilization, load, CPU, and memory.
+An administrator can adjust the thresholds that trigger alerts for different severity levels (Critical, Warning, or Informational) based on organization's policies, or disable rules and alert conditions.

 An operating system asset's performance and status are displayed in charts, reports, and utilization details.
 Data is available for up to 6 months to aid in trend analysis.
 You can display charts for a group of operating systems or an individual operating system.
 Utilization details include the top five consumers.
 You can see details, such as CPU and memory usage, for a specific process.